4.53 from 169 votes

 What type of pasta is best for this recipe?

-I love the spaghetti with the cream Gochujang sauce, but you can use any type of pasta for example, linguine, fettuccine, fusilli and even orzo.
+I love the spaghetti with the creamy Gochujang sauce, but you can use any type of pasta for example, linguine, fettuccine, fusilli and even orzo.

 The level of spice depends of the brand and also which Gochujang paste you buy.
 Always start by using a little in the sauce to try and spice up depending of your taste.